jamesclancy/jamesclancy.github.io/BookReviews/_posts/2021-09-04-IstheUniverseAHologram.md

 ## Summary

 The book is written in a question and answer format where the author _Plasencia_ interviews scientists and academics about philosophical issues relating to their work.
-May of the discusions centered around how the internet was providing a way for people to become more and more connected.
+May of the discussions centered around how the internet was providing a way for people to become more and more connected.

 ## My Impressions